 While it is possible to get to Haifoss in a regular car, it’s likely that it wouldn’t be allowed by your rental car agreement or covered by insurance.
 So it’s up to you to decide whether it’s worth taking the risk.

-I recommend that you rent a 4WD or a 4×4 vehicle that is allowed to drive on the F-roads if you are planning to visit any places along the F-roads in Iceland.
+I recommend that you rent a 4WD or a 4×4 vehicle that is allowed to drive on the F-roads if you are planning to visit any places in the highlands of Iceland.
 The price difference is just not worth the risk.
 Alternatively, you can opt to visit Haifoss and some other amazing places nearby with a tour – see further below.

 TIP: Here you can find some of the best deals for Iceland car rental.